benoitries/experimentation/archive/persona-v2-after-ng-meeting/DSL_Target_LUCIM-full-definition-for-compliance.md

 <AS11-AB-ORDER>
 For each event, an activator bar must be defined that is always beginning just after the event.
-Activation bars must always be located on the side of the actor lifeline, never on the side of the System.
+Activation bars must always be located on the side of the actor lifeline, never on the side of the System lifeline.
 See <SS2-AB-PLACEMENT-ORDERING> for the normative ordering and placement constraint.
 </AS11-AB-ORDER>